techEmprez/My_Portfolio/README.md

 # My_Portfolio

-A portfolio web page with professional details as regards projects done and contact details.
+A portfolio template web page with professional details as regards projects done and contact details.

 ## Built With